Lord Dunsany: Later life

-In 1947, Dunsany transferred his Meath estate in trust to his son and heir and settled in Kent at his Shoreham house, Dunstall Priory, not far from the home of Rudyard Kipling.
+In 1947, Dunsany transferred his Meath estate in trust to his son and heir Randal and settled in Kent at his Shoreham house, Dunstall Priory.
 He visited Ireland only occasionally thereafter, and engaged actively in life in Shoreham and London.
 He also began a new series of visits to the United States, notably California, as recounted in Hazel Littlefield-Smith's biographical Dunsany, King of Dreams.

 Death

 In 1957, Lord Dunsany became ill while dining with the Earl and Countess of Fingall at Dunsany, in what proved to be an attack of appendicitis.
 He died in hospital in Dublin, at the age of 79.
 He was buried in the churchyard of the ancient church of St Peter and St Paul, Shoreham, Kent.
-His funeral was attended by many family members (including Pakenhams, Jerseys and Fingals), representatives of his old regiment and various bodies in which he had taken an interest, and figures from Shoreham.
+His funeral was attended by many family members (including Pakenhams, Jerseys and Fingalls), representatives of his old regiment and various bodies in which he had taken an interest, and figures from Shoreham.
 A memorial service was held at Kilmessan in Meath, with a reading of "Crossing the Bar", which coincided with the passing of a flock of geese.

 Beatrice survived Dunsany, living mainly at Shoreham and overseeing his literary legacy until her death in 1970.
 Their son Randal succeeded to the barony and was in turn succeeded by his grandson, the artist Edward Plunkett.
 Dunsany's literary rights passed from Beatrice to Edward.

 Interests

 Aside from his literary work, Dunsany was a keen chess player, setting chess puzzles for journals such as The Times of London, playing José Raúl Capablanca to a draw in a simultaneous exhibition, and inventing Dunsany's Chess, an asymmetrical chess variant notable for not involving any fairy pieces, unlike the many variants that require the player to learn unconventional piece movements.
 He was president of both the Irish Chess Union and the Kent County Chess Association for some years and of Sevenoaks Chess Club for 54 years.
+His short story The Three Sailors' Gambit is a classic work of suspense that incorporates a strong and unique chess element into its plot.

 Dunsany was an avid horseman and hunter, for many years hosting the hounds of a local hunt and hunting in parts of Africa.
 He was at one time the pistol-shooting champion of Ireland.
 Dunsany also campaigned for animal rights, being known especially for his opposition to the "docking" of dogs' tails, and presided over the West Kent branch of the RSPCA in his later years.
 He enjoyed cricket, provided the local cricket ground situated near Dunsany Crossroads, and later played for and presided at Shoreham Cricket Club in Kent.
 He was a supporter of Scouting for many years, serving as President of the Sevenoaks district Boy Scouts Association.
 He also supported an amateur drama group, the Shoreham Players.

 Dunsany provided support for the British Legion in both Ireland and Kent, including grounds in Trim and poetry for the Irish branch's annual memorial service on a number of occasions.